 In reference to AWS terminology, a firewall is a network security system that monitors and controls the incoming and outgoing network traffic based on predetermined security rules.
 It works by blocking unauthorized access to data transmitted over a network while allowing authorized communications to pass.

-Firewalls are used to prevent unauthorized access, stop attacks and limit the damage if security breaches occur.
-It is used to protect your AWS resources from unauthorized access.
+Firewalls can prevent unauthorized access, stop attacks and limit the damage if security breaches occur.
+It protect your AWS resources from unauthorized access.
 Firewalls are essential in securing your AWS environment as they prevent external access to your resources.

 17. CloudTrail